Light fluffy and delicious vegan vanilla cake! Two layers of vanilla sponge, topped with a velvety vegan vanilla frosting and fresh strawberries.

 You can also take a look at our vegan white cake which is made for 8″ cake pans.
 That recipe was adapted from this one and is basically a perfect vanilla cake, just adapted to be a little more ‘white’ in color (to fit the ‘white cake’ description) and to be 8-inches.

 Can I make this in 9″ cake pans?
 This exact recipe will make a single layer 9″ cake.
 So if you want to make a single layer cake, you can make this vegan vanilla cake recipe exactly as is, but just have a single layer instead of a 2-layer cake.
 We did this for our vegan pineapple upside down cake.
 Alternatively, you can double this recipe for a 9″ cake with two layers.
+I have included the exact measures for doubling this recipe in the notes section of the recipe card below.

 Can I make this into a bundt cake?
 Some have done it, if you read the comments below, it has been done.
 I don’t have a bundt cake pan so I haven’t got personal experience with that (yet!).